DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 ----------------------------------------

 This page will provide some examples and guides to how to utilize the program Blockbench to create custom 3D items for use in your own projects.
-This guide will assume you already have a basic resource pack file structure, but will instead it will primarily focus on the step by step process of creating a model using Blockbench, creating a namespace, and finally implementing it using Denizen with up to date info for modern Minecraft verisons.
+This guide assumes you already have a basic resource pack file structure and will primarily focus on the step by step process of creating a model using Blockbench, creating a namespace, and finally implementing it using Denizen with up to date info for modern Minecraft verisons.

 ```eval_rst
 .. contents:: Table of Contents